Spacetimes with no position drift: Comparison with the results of Refs. [4, 7]

-Readers are asked to verify that HP's condition P2 of Sec. \ref{Perlick}, i.e., the existence of a conformal Killing field collinear with the velocity field $u^{\alpha} = {\delta^{\alpha}}_0$, imposed on the class I Szekeres metric, implies zero shear, i.e., the Friedmann limit.
+It is simple to verify that HP's condition P2 of Sec. \ref{Perlick}, i.e., the existence of a conformal Killing field collinear with the velocity field $u^{\alpha} = {\delta^{\alpha}}_0$, imposed on the class I Szekeres metric, implies zero shear, i.e., the Friedmann limit.
 Thus, for the Szekeres metrics of class I all three approaches give the same result: the position drift vanishes for all comoving observer -- comoving emitter pairs only in the Friedmann limit.